 You cannot pick your own password on patrick.net.
-The idea is to prevent people from using, say, their bank password on patrick.net so that if this site gets hacked, their bank account is still secure.
+The goal of this is to prevent people from using, say, their bank password on patrick.net, so that if this site gets hacked, their bank account is still secure.
 You'd be amazed at how many people use the same password for everything.

 Please write email@example.com with questions or suggestions.